Master Spotify's Algorithm

 Pre-exposure creates patience.
 Cold listeners = 30-second judgment.

-Your Star Moment = Algorithm's sampling window + Your pre-exposure strategy.
+Your Viral Hook = Algorithm's sampling window + Your pre-exposure strategy.

 Hook & Hold analysis predicts skip probability and identifies exact drop-off points without forcing structural changes.
 Data informs, doesn't conform.